madsjoyce/Data-Analytics-Power-BI-Report/README.md

 ---

-# Milestone 8: Cross Filtering and Navigation
+# 8: Cross Filtering and Navigation

 ## Task 1: Fix Cross Filtering
 To do this, I clicked on the 'Edit Interactions' button for the visualisation I wanted to cross-filter.
 I then selected the filter icon and selected the correct type of cross filtering needed for the other visualisations.